sidpalas/devops-directive-github-actions-course/README.md

-# DevOps Directive GitHub Actions Course
+# DevOps Directive GitHub Actions Course  AN TEST

 This is the companion repo to: [GitHub Actions: Beginner to Pro](https://courses.devopsdirective.com/github-actions-beginner-to-pro)